PatrickDoering/test-analytics/README.md

 NOTES
 =====
 * appscale 1.14.0 does NOT work, so do not bother trying... (at least the KVM image)
+  * hangs at waiting for dashboard app to come up or smth like that
 * cluster does not autostart after reboot BY DESIGN - you have to manually log into the head node and do `appscale down && appscale up` (cause apparently something is running o.O)
   * irc convo log with some relevant info: http://meetbot.eucalyptus.com/channel-logs/freenode/%23appscale/%23appscale.2013-06-24.log
 * app and its data SHOULD persist across reboots (fingers crossed)
 * you need to manually relocate the app AGAIN if you changed the ports it should be listening on (dafuq?! >.<)
+* SSL certs are different after each cluster start-up (minor issue compared to the ones listed above *grumblegrumble*)

 TL;DR: appscale sucks